KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/quick_and_dirty.rst

 Tutorial: Quick And Dirty
 ============================================

-If you have not done the :doc:`getting started<getting_started>` part yet, I invite you to do it now for the rest of this tutorial.
+If you have not read the :doc:`getting started<getting_started>` part yet, I invite you to do it now for the rest of this tutorial.

 prerequisites
 -----------------------